zubinchopra/portaldocs/portal-sdk/generated/portalfx-data.md

 ```

-If the (optional) '`predicate`' parameter is supplied to the '`refreshAll`' call, then only those entries for which the predicate returns 'true' will be refreshed.
-This '`predicate`' feature is useful when the extension undestands the nature of the server data changes and can - based on this knowledge - chose to *not* refresh QueryCache/EntityCache entries whose server data hasn't changed.
+If the (optional) `predicate` parameter is supplied to the `refreshAll` call, then only those entries for which the predicate returns 'true' will be refreshed.
+This `predicate` feature is useful when the extension understands the nature of the server data changes and can - based on this knowledge - choose to not refresh cache object entries whose server data has not changed.

 <a name="refresh-datacache-refresh"></a>
+<a name="working-with-data-explicitly-proactively-reflecting-server-data-changes-on-the-client-refreshing-or-updating-a-data-cache-refresh"></a>
-#### '`refresh`'
+#### &#39;<code>refresh</code>&#39;

-The '`refresh`' method is useful when the server data changes are known to be specific to a single cache entry (a single query in the case of QueryCache, a single entity 'id' in the case of EntityCache).
+The `refresh` method is useful when the server data changes are known to be specific to a single cache entry.
+This is a single query in the case of `QueryCache`, and it is a single entity `id` in the case of `EntityCache`.

 ```typescript